Reachability Labs measuring reachable future under commitment

 Transfer calibration: graph coloring

-A second oracle-backed CSP shows process-side collapse inside an alive landscape, with a different morphology from K-SAT.
+A second oracle-backed CSP shows process-side collapse inside an alive landscape, with a different morphology from 3-SAT.

 Active adapter: scheduling

 Scheduling is an internal adapter foothold where forward construction commits irreversibly.
-It should be read as an extension lane, not a completed flagship result.
+It should be read as an extension lane, not a completed public result.

 The research-facing benchmark and public proof tools.

-The interactive benchmark, the flagship citation block, the artifact ledger, and the verification tool live here so the homepage does not have to carry the full proof surface.
+The interactive SAT benchmark, the artifact ledger, and the verification tool live here so the homepage does not have to carry the full evidence surface.

 Interactive benchmark view: constructive success, existence-side reference, and the measured gap.